|

 With the publication in 1995 of Peter Washington's admirable

-study Madame Blavatsky's Baboon,[1] readers now at
+study Madame Blavatsky's Baboon,[1]

-account of Theosophy, a late-nineteenth-and early-twentieth-century
+an entertaining account of Theosophy, a late-nineteenth-and

-movement that conjoined religious syncretism to esotericism
+early-twentieth-century movement that conjoined religious

-on the one hand and liberal idealism on the other.
-The Theosophical
+syncretism to esotericism on the one hand and liberal idealism

-Society was created in 1875 by Henry Steel Olcott and Helena
+by Henry Steel Olcott and Helena Petrovna Blavatsky, who

-Petrovna Blavatsky, who exerted a charismatic sway over
+exerted a charismatic sway over converts until her death

-converts until her death in 1891.
-In England, the United
+in 1891.
+In England, the United States, and India as well

-States, and India as well as elsewhere, Washington shows,
+as elsewhere, Washington shows, Theosophy generated much

-Theosophy generated much bizarre metaphysics, absurd pomp,
+bizarre metaphysics, absurd pomp, and petty factionalism,

-invigorating effect within the lives of many adherents.
+the lives of many adherents.
+And its political influence,

-And its political influence, too, appears to have been largely
+too, appears to have been largely benign; Theosophy allied

-personal betterment but also with pacific internationalism
+also with pacific internationalism and the self-determination

-and the self-determination of colonized "natives."
+of colonized "natives."

 Or so the indigenous activists were at first led to believe.